capJavert/advent-of-code-2016/README.md

 # Advent of Code 2016

+###Update #7: Finished part 1 of day 17 challenge, did it on manual with shell game similar to day 11.. part 2 requires longest path so i think ill have to make a bot for it after all, gonna be something new for me :/

 ###Update #6: Finished Day 11 challenge too (game did help a lot) and now I am on course again!!

 ###Update #5: Day 11 challenge is kinda killing me and I figured I will rather make a game for it.
 So I implemented simple shell game with all the rules from the challenge..
 Can you beat it in minimum number of steps and send it to me pls? :P